 & Treatment Philosophy

 My style of adjusting is formally and professionally known as “Diversified”.
 This is the primary style taught by all of the chiropractic colleges in the United States and which is required by the National Board of Chiropractic Examiners.
-My focus is primarily upon chiropractic orthopedics, but I do prescribe natural medicines, herbal supplement remedies, and use traditional and combination homeopathics.
+My focus is primarily upon Chiropractic Orthopedics, but I also do chronic pain and wellness care, do a lot of physical therapies and exercise, prescribe natural medicines, herbal supplement remedies, and use traditional and combination homeopathics.

 I am primarily a manual (hands-on) adjuster.
 I also utilize an ImpulseTM adjusting instrument for chiropractic instrument adjusting, typically as a follow up to manual therapies.
 I do use an ActivatorTM impulse adjusting instrument to reinforce some of my work, to move very small joints, or to do subtle work with someone who is sensitive, arthritic or osteoporotic.

 I also utilize other styles to round out my treatments, which allows me to tailor my adjustments to a patient’s needs and preference.
-These styles include:
+This practice often is referred to as being a “Mixer”.

 – Sacral-Occipital Technique (“SOT”)